-A Quality Control (QC) Analyst checks or tests the product of a manufacturing process to make sure that it meets predefined quality or safety standards.
+Quality Control Analysts check or test the product of a manufacturing process to make sure that it meets predefined quality or safety standards.
 The completion of this quality check ensures that the final product is safe for sale or distribution.
-He or she works in a range of industries such as car, electronics, aircraft, food and drink and pharmaceutical manufacturing.
+They work in a range of industries such as car, electronics, aircraft, food and drink and pharmaceutical manufacturing.

 Some companies might call this role…